wp-plugins/boggle-woggle/readme.txt

 If you have any ideas for other features or things that could be changed please leave me a message on the boggle woggle page: <a href="http://www.shops2b.co.uk/boggle-woggle-wordpress-ad-manager/">boggle woggle</a>

-Features: Adsense, Google ADSENSE, Ad inserter, other ads, Advertising, Monetizing your blog, Easy Adsense, Advanced Adsense settings, Simple Adsense, Admin settings, Free plugin, ad units, ADSENSE widgets, money, revenue
+Features: Adsense, Google Adsense, Ad inserter, other ads, Advertising, Monetizing your blog, Easy Adsense, Advanced Adsense settings, Simple Adsense, Admin settings, Free plugin, ad units, ADSENSE widgets, money, revenue, Adsense Easy

 == Installation ==